Dušan Stojinović

 Dušan Stojinović (born 26 August 2000) is a Slovenian professional footballer who plays as a centre-back for Ekstraklasa club Jagiellonia Białystok.

 Club career

 Stojinović is a youth academy product of Bravo.
 He made his senior team debut on 14 October 2017 in a 3–0 defeat against Mura.

-Stojinović joined Celje during 2017–18 season.
+Stojinović joined Celje during the 2017–18 season.
 In June 2019, he signed a contract extension with the club until 2022.
-He scored his first professional goal on 25 August 2019 in a 6–0 win against Triglav.
-With Celje, he won the 2019–20 Slovenian PrvaLiga season, the club's first ever national championship title.
+A couple of months later, on 25 August, he scored his first goal for Celje in a 6–0 win against Triglav.
+With the club, he won the league title in the 2019–20 season, which was Celje's first ever national championship title.

 In June 2021, Stojinović joined the Russian Premier League side Khimki on loan.
 On 27 January 2022, the loan was terminated early.

 International career

 Stojinović was a Slovenian youth international.
 In March 2021, he was included in the under-21 squad for the 2021 UEFA European Under-21 Championship.